kot2504z/OpenCV-Video-Coordinates/README.md

 # WholePlayer
 WholePlayer is AllPlayer, but not exactly

-It's OpenCV project for getting coordinates of searched object Was used for creating neural network database
+It's OpenCV project for getting coordinates of searched object.

+Was used for creating neural network database